rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 -	Title of “Login”
 -	Central container with 2 text boxes for the user to enter their username and password.
 -	Text boxes will have the labels username and password with suitable icons on the left of the labels.
+-   Users will be warned of incorrect username or password.
 -	Login button.
 -	A link to register if not already registered.